Discovering Elkmont in the Great Smoky Mountains National Park

 In the summer of 2014, an Internet news story that focused on the Great Smoky Mountains National Park rocked the Internet.
 According to headlines, a travel blogger had "discovered" an entire town hidden deep within the Smoky Mountains of Tennessee.

 Many residents in East Tennessee were confused by this revelation.
 After all, many locals already knew about Elkmont, Tennessee, a historic area of the national park.
 To find this supposedly hidden town in the mountains, a visitor only needs to take a short drive from Gatlinburg, TN.

 Elkmont has been many things over the years including a frontier community, a logging town, a resort, and now a protected community under the national registry of historic places.

-Between 1910's and 30's, a community of cottages was built close to where the old logging town once thrived.
-Before the development of AC, high elevation mountain resorts like Elkmont were a popular way to escape the summer heat.
+Between 1910s and 30s, a community of cottages was built close to where the old logging town once thrived.
+Before the advent of AC, high elevation mountain resorts like Elkmont were a popular way to escape the summer heat.
 When the Great Smoky Mountains National Park was formed, some landowners in Elkmont fought to keep their cottages.
-As late as the 1990's, people still visited family homes in Elkmont.
+As late as the 1990s, people still visited family homes in Elkmont.

 Historic Structures at Elkmont

 Update: In March 2017, the National Park Service plans to demolish 29 structures in the Elkmont area.
 The majority of structures in the Elkmont region of the park are not preserved and many have fallen into disrepair.
 For public safety, some structures are being demolished.
 Thankfully, this is part of a larger plan to preserve more buildings in Elkmont, including the Levi Trentham Cabin, the Mayo Cabin, the Mayo Servants' Quarters, and the Creekmore cabin.
 Prior to this demolition, there were 74 structures in Elkmont.
 Following this project, there will be 45 remaining.
 Most of the demolition will take place on Millionaire's Row and Society Hill.